coveo/ui-kit/packages/coveo.analytics/README.md

 When your websites have many visitors, the `pageview` events volume can be very large.
 Consequently, the pushed `pageview` events are stored in a Coveo usage analytics table which content currently cannot be viewed in usage analytics reports and the visit browser to prevent performance degradation.

-Initially, the `pageview` events data will be used exclusively from Coveo Reveal, a machine learning service (see [Coveo Reveal](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=177)), by an upcoming feature that will suggest relevant items based on similar user behavior.
+Initially, the `pageview` events data will be used exclusively from Coveo Reveal, a machine learning service (see [Coveo Reveal](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=177)), by an upcoming feature that will recommend relevant items based on similar user behavior.
 It is recommended that you start pushing your events as soon as possible so that you will have data to use when the new feature becomes available.

 ### Pushing Coveo Analytics Pageview Events